-Spain is open to travelers coming from the USA, Canada, Australia, New Zealand, Albania, Armenia, Australia, Azerbaijan, Bosnia and Herzegovina, Brunei, China, South Korea, Israel, Japan, Jordan, Kosovo, Lebanon, Montenegro, Qatar, Republic of Moldova, Republic of Northern Macedonia, Rwanda, Saudi Arabia, Serbia, Singapore, Thailand, Taiwan and special administrative regions of Hong Kong and Macao, no quarantine, testing or vaccination required!*
+Spain is open to travelers coming from the Australia, Canada, Chile, China, South Korea, Jordan, New Zealand, Kuwait, Qatar, Rwanda, Saudi Arabia, Singapore, Taiwan, Ukraine, Uruguay, Hong Kong and Macao, no quarantine, testing or vaccination required!*

 In order to enter Spain, travelers must simply fill out this health form prior to arrival in-country.
 This applies to travelers coming directly from these countries.
 Residents of these countries traveling from a different country, aside from connecting flights, must adhere to the requirements applied to the country of flight origin, which may be consulted here by selecting the country of interest.

 *Please note that requirements and restrictions may change at any time

 Spain is also open to all other fully-vaccinated global* travelers, no quarantine required, including travelers from the USA!

 In order to enter Spain, all travelers must fill out the health form prior to arrival in Spain, and those traveling from outside the EU aged 12 and over must present a vaccination certificate, as outlined below (requirements and restrictions may change at any time):